Skip to content

 Electrical Safety and Other Legislation Amendment Act 2024

-The Electrical Safety and Other Legislation Amendment Act 2024 (ESOLA Act), implements the first series of recommendations from the Review of Queensland’s Electrical Safety Act 2002, in addition to recommendations from the 2022 Review of Queensland's Work Health and Safety Act 2011, the national 2018 Review of the Model Work Health and Safety Laws (Boland Review) and the Review to examine the scope and application of the industrial manslaughter provisions in the Work Health and Safety Act 2011.
+The Electrical Safety and Other Legislation Amendment Act 2024 (ESOLA Act), implements recommendations from the Review of Queensland’s Electrical Safety Act 2002, the 2022 Review of Queensland's Work Health and Safety Act 2011, the national 2018 Review of the Model Work Health and Safety Laws (Boland Review) and the Review to examine the scope and application of the industrial manslaughter provisions in the Work Health and Safety Act 2011.

 The ESOLA Act also makes consequential amendments to the Electrical Safety Regulation 2013 (ES Regulation).